-The Sub-Fund promotes environmental and social characteristics within the meaning of Article 8 of SFDR.
+"The sub-fund promote environmental and social characteristics within the meaning of Article 8 of SFDR."

-To promote general sustainability characteristics, such as fair business practices, human rights, labour rights, anticorruption and fair competition, the Sub-Fund excludes companies that breach international norms and standards where the company cannot present clear goals and ongoing measures to address the issue(s).
+To promote general sustainability characteristics, such as fair business practices, human rights, labour attaining the environmental and social characteristics that the Sub-Fund promotes.